App version: 0.1.0

 Penalized Withdrawals

-If you aren’t 59½ or older, or you don’t qualify for one of the exceptions, taking funds from a traditional IRA will result in penalties.
-Generally, this early withdrawal will be included as part of your gross income on your taxes, with an additional 10% tax penalty.
+If you aren’t 59 ½ or older, or you don’t qualify for one of the exceptions, taking funds from a traditional IRA may result in taxes and penalties.
+Generally, this early withdrawal is included as part of your taxable income on your taxes, with an additional 10% tax penalty.

 Short-Term Rollovers